Jesus Generation – a story of intentional community – pt 1

 (akaThe Ranch’ in my book The New Monastic)

 Our watchwords were hospitality-based ministry and household-based church.
-Our scattered life carried our individual ministries into the worlds of education, chaplaincy, care, respite care, broadcasting, adult education, ethical business and trades.
-So although we were a small expression of church, our involvement in the larger Christian scene was wide.
+In our scattered life we occupied the worlds of education, chaplaincy, care, respite care, broadcasting, adult education, ethical business and trades.
+So although we were a small expression of church, our involvement in the community and the larger Christian scene was wide.

-Our shared life was expressed in sharing food together, and enjoying the amazing pastoral power of receiving people into a hospitable home.
-As an entree into our community life we hosted a number of what we called l’Abri Sundays (so-called because they were modeled on the rhythm of life at l’Abri UK).
-These days consisted of a morning quiet reading, then together making and eating lunch, then in the afternoon some hard yakka on the land for the blokes while the girls would enjoy some girl time.
+Our shared life was expressed in sharing food together, and enjoying the amazing pastoral power of receiving people into a hospitable home – something our households did on a weekly basis.
+Our pattern of hospitality included a rhythm of l’Abri Sundays (so-called because they were modeled on the rhythm of life at l’Abri UK).
+These days consisted of a morning quiet reading, then making and eating lunch together, then in the afternoon some hard yakka on the land for the blokes while the girls enjoyed some girl time.
 We found these great settings to bring friends to who wanted to check us out.

 medley2.jpgSome JGen Australia scenes 2003-2009

-Through the dual emphases of scattered life and hospitality, we saw many people in our expanding natural networks impacted by the teaching and ways of Jesus.
+Through the dual emphasis of scattered life plus hospitality, we saw many people in our expanding natural networks introduced to the teaching and ways of Jesus.
 Because we operated without the industrial-scale overheads associated with large buildings, we found that we were able to give away significant sums of money.
-It was a great joy to use our shared purse for anonymous benefactions, Christmas hampers, and gifts to poor families in our area.
-Each quarter we would gather to work out who and what we could bless locally and internationally this time around!
+It was a great joy to use our shared purse for anonymous benefactions, Christmas hampers, and gifts to poor families in our area as well as development work overseas.
+Each quarter we would gather to work out who and what we could bless with our group’s shared purse!
 It was a favourite activity.

 • Amazonian “ecclesiogenesis” (grassroots church) in the ’80s

-• Study of exemplar pioneers through church history
+• Personal Study of exemplar pioneers through church history

 sengh-li-and-meeditipar crop